 A lot of couples can be tagged as “independent couples” because of how they correlate with each other.
 They never work as a team instead, they work alone on any tasks they are faced with.

 To remain connected to your spouse, you need to learn to involve him or her in your affairs.
 Learn to work on tasks together as a team; one partner can take out the garbage while the other washes the dishes or brews a pot of coffee.

 Don’t say “I’m a man, I don’t enter the kitchen.”
 Divide the house chores, save energy and create more time to spend with each other.

 Some couples look at each other helplessly when one person is undergoing stress.
 This is wrong!
 Let your partner’s stress become your own stress; help him manage it by giving him a massage or foot rub after a stressful day at work.
 Motivate him when he feels depressed and help lift up his spirit when he is down.

 Real connection comes through sexual bond.
 Make time out of your busy schedules to make love to your partner at least twice a week.
 It keeps you connected to each other.
 Don’t neglect your partner’s needs because of how preoccupied you are; create time for intimate moments.

 Turning toward your partner during seemingly insignificant moments can help strengthen your relationship in unexpected ways.
 When you notice a disconnection, apply these rules for staying connected to your partner.
 They will go a long way in improving your relationship.

-If you want to learn how to connect with your spouse again, subscribe to the FREE report, “7 Secrets to Fixing Your Marriage” and get a FREE marriage assessment.
+If you want to learn how to connect with your spouse again, subscribe to “7 Secrets to Fixing Your Marriage” and get a FREE marriage assessment.
 You need it!
 Your relationship needs it too!